tc39/proposal-temporal/docs/plaintime.md

 - `isoMillisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
 - `isoMicrosecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
 - `isoNanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
-- `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the time into.

 **Returns:** a new `Temporal.PlainTime` object.

 Use this constructor if you have the correct parameters for the time already as individual number values in the ISO 8601 calendar.
-Otherwise, `Temporal.PlainTime.from()`, which accepts more kinds of input, allows inputting times in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.
+Otherwise, `Temporal.PlainTime.from()`, which accepts more kinds of input and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `isoHour`, `isoMinute`, `isoSecond`, `isoMillisecond`, `isoMicrosecond`, and `isoNanosecond` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 Usage examples: